 Taken together with the three other B (B2, B6, B9), and Vitamin D3 in the exact proportion that work together will produce the best results.

-There is a formula that will give you this type of Nerve Support.
-It contains all these vitamins in the right proportions.
-We have been recommending it for over 12 years.
+There is a formula that will give you this type of Nerve Support to build healthy nerves.
+It contains all these vitamins in the right amounts so they work together.
+We have been recommending it for over 14 years.

 You can find out about it here